Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 Cons: Lenses with AR coatings scratch more easily and may not be the best choice for construction workers or others who spend a lot of time in dusty or debris-heavy environments.

-Bottom line: AR coatings are a good option for people whose day involves a lot of face-to-face time with others.
+Bottom line: AR coating for glasses is a good option for people whose day involves a lot of face-to-face time with others.
 Teachers, fitness trainers, doctors—you know who you are!
 They’re also worth considering if you struggle to see well at night or when using a computer.

 The America’s Best NeverGlare Advantage anti-reflective lens coating costs less than $100 for two pairs.